ameliabinau/PHYSDepot/README.md

 # PHYSDepot
 A repository of physics/math/STEM resources for the independent learner/researcher.
+All high-quality resources, simulations, open-source data sets, packages, learning tools, and more organized and currated by scientists wth explainations for easy use/onboarding/learning/set-up.

 Currently running drafts for the website on a generic web-based HTML renderer for now.